Joe Zdeb

-Joseph Edmund Zdeb (born June 27, 1953) is an American former professional baseball outfielder.
+Joseph Edmund Zdeb (/zɛb/ ZEB; born June 27, 1953) is an American former professional baseball outfielder.
 He played all or part of three seasons in Major League Baseball with the Kansas City Royals from 1977 to 1979, primarily as a left fielder.

 Early life

 Zdeb attended Maine South High School in Park Ridge, Illinois, where he played both baseball and football.
 A fullback, he signed a letter of intent to play football at the University of Missouri, with a promise that he would also be allowed to play baseball.
 However, when he was made the 4th round pick of the Kansas City Royals in the 1971 amateur draft, he chose to join the Royals organization instead.

 Playing career

 Early career

 In his first season of professional baseball, Zdeb was assigned to the rookie league Billings Mustangs, where he batted .184.
 He also spent 1972 in rookie ball with the Kingsport Royals, where he improved to a .319 batting average with 12 home runs.
 In 1973, he began the year at Waterloo in the Midwest League, where he hit .355, earning him a promotion to the high-A San Jose Bees, where he struggled, hitting .195.

 In 1974, Zdeb returned to San Jose.
 In his first full season there, he batted .295.
 Over the next two seasons, he continued to move up the ladder, playing at Double-A Jacksonville in 1975 and AAA Omaha in 1976.